berserk207/rjnetwork/docs/itosse.rst

  SERVICES | Primary reasons of contacting IT Support | SUPPORT | ACTION
  --- | --- | --- | ---

- .. csv-table:: Frozen Delights!
+ .. list-table:: Frozen Delights!
-   :header: "Treat", "Quantity", "Description"
-   :widths: 15, 10, 30
+   :widths: 15 10 30

-   "Albatross", 2.99, "On a stick!"
+   :header-rows: 1

+   * - Treat
+     - Quantity
+     - Description
+   * - Albatross
+     - 2.99
+     - On a stick!
+   * - Crunchy Frog
+     - 1.49
-   "Crunchy Frog", 1.49, "If we took the bones out, it wouldn't be crunchy, now would it?"
+     - If we took the bones out, it wouldn't be crunchy, now would it?
-   "Gannet Ripple", 1.99, "On a stick!"
+   * - Gannet Ripple
+     - 1.99
+     - On a stick!